character-ai/prompt-poet/README.md

 Once the Jinja2 rendered, a prompt template is just YAML with a repeating sequence of simple parts.
 A part can consist of:
 - `name`: a unique name given to the prompt part used for readability and sometimes used functionally such as for truncation.
-- `raw_string`: the string payload representing the content to be tokenized for this prompt part.
+- `content`: the string payload representing the content to be tokenized for this prompt part.
 - `truncation_priority`: (optional) the priority given to the prompt part during truncation.
 No value or a value of 0 means this part will never be truncated from the prompt.

 ---